inductiva/inductiva/docs-sources/amr-wind/run-flow-cylinder-case.md

 + transport.viscosity = 1.0e-4   #Adjusted for Re = 1000
 ```

 * Adjusting the flow domain so that vortices are more visible, and proportional modification is made on the mesh.
-Also, to reduce computation time, the mesh refinement is reduced from 2 levels to 1.
+Additionally, to reduce computation time, the mesh refinement is reduced from 2 levels to 1.

 ```diff
 - amr.n_cell     = 64 64 16   # Grid cells at coarsest AMRlevel